realjeeyo/realjeeyo/README.md

 <img align="right" src="https://i.pinimg.com/originals/a8/5a/e1/a85ae1c527eb7dac70def700ffbea69a.gif" width="200">

 - 🎓 Studying **Bachelor of Science in Information Technology** at the **University of San Carlos**
-- 💻 Interested in **Minimalist UI/UX Design, RAG Applications, and Networking Fundamental**
+- 💻 Interested in **Minimalist UI/UX Design, RAG Applications, and Networking Fundamentals**
 - 🚀 Currently learning **Full-Stack Web Development** and **Retrieval-Augmented Generation**
 - 📫 Email: **jra.ldelgado@gmail.com**

+_ab uno disce omnes_ -- From One, Learn All.

 I also do Video Editing, UI/UX & Graphic Design as a hobby.